 Now you can be a confident expert on being a working model.
 OK, maybe not an expert.

-But you should now have a starting point before entering the exciting world of finding commercial print modeling agencies and starting a great career.
+But, you should now have a starting point before finding agencies and starting a great career.
 Make it happen!

 Filed under: Model Agency Tips